Find the Correct Saddle for Your Gibson® Acoustic Guitar

 Step One: Determine Fretboard Radius

-Gibson acoustic guitars typically have a 12 inch fretboard radius, but please note that some Gibsons have a 16 inch radius fretboard.
+Gibson acoustic guitars often have a 12 inch fretboard radius, but please note that some Gibsons have a 16 inch radius fretboard.
 If you have recent model, you can check fretboard radius specs on the Gibson website.
 If you have an older model, find your guitar’s serial number and contact Gibson and ask what the fretboard radius is for your year/model.

 Please note that if you are not the original owner, another neck may have been installed at some point.
 You may want to check the fretboard radius with a gauge.